wp-plugins/stout-google-calendar/readme.txt

 == Changelog ==

+= 1.1.01 - 2011-02-05 =
+*		Bug Fix: Fixed issue of calendar not displaying when percentage specified for bubble width

 = 1.1.0 - 2011-02-02 =
 *		Added Bubble Width option; Allows ability to set event detail "popup" width (in month view)
 *   Properly enqueue CSS and scripts to only load while on Stout Google Calendar settings page; fixes issue with SGC styles conflicting with other admin CSS including PageLines PlatformPro